 The Dell S2721DGF has great reflection handling.
 Combined with the high peak brightness, glare shouldn't be an issue, even in a bright room.

 Decent text clarity, but it's recommended to enable ClearType for the best results.
 This is especially noticeable in diagonal or curved lines, as seen in the top photo.
+When using the monitor at 60Hz, a row of pixels near the bottom dim, as you can see in this photo.
+If you have this monitor, let us know if you have the same issue.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|